smarttransit-ai/transit-occupancy-analysis/app/analysis/readme.md

 *  `All_Models_Board.ipynb`:
 *  `Smart_Comp.ipynb`: This notebook is written in Python.
 It describes how to combine -Carta- transit and weather data sets to generate a dataframes for machine learning models.
 Also, the data is divided in two parts Pre-lockdown and Post-lockdown.
 *  `Carta2018_gtfs_segments`: This notebook explains how to use (or apply) the `gtfs_functions` package using the 2018 gtfs CARTA data.
 Although, it shows we can reproduce all the processes without problems, we still need to design a way to 'automatize' the gtfs schedules with the data-times of the APC data.
 Once we solve this, we could simulataneously query (or model) gtfs (using `gtfs_functions`) data and APC data.
+*  `Data_Examples`: This folder has some data that can be used to run the notebooks.